tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

    - LLM training data contains a lot of markdown and so they've learned to use it effectively.
 One can mark section headings and subheadings with # or ## and put code or literals in backticks to strcutre the prompt better. can also try bolding emphatic parts with `**`

 - What is the difference between LLM and AI?
-  - AI refers to all forms of systems to have computer make decisions (or content)
+  - AI refers to all forms of systems to have computer make decisions (or content) but LLM is a primarily text based generative AI model tuned to converse in natural language.
 - Is it grammatically correct in English to say "a LLM" or "an LLM"?
 Why?
   - "an" LLM because it starts with an "el" sound